marinov98/MarinMacs/emacs_config/README.md

 ## To be tested packages
 - Treemacs (navigation similiar to neotree)
 - use-package (cleaner way to define packages and faster)
+- try and which-key (work in combination with use-package)
 - Zenburn and ZeroDark (theme)

 ## Convenience packages :